simplajs/simpla/README.md

 <p align="center"><img src="https://storage.googleapis.com/simpla-assets/img/hero-img.png" width="600" /></p>

 Simpla doesn’t have any admin areas or forms.
-Content is contained inside the new HTML elements, so you can edit everything inline, and it stays strictly structured.
+Content editors can work inline without breaking things, and there's a JSON API for developers.

-Open your page in a browser, add `#edit` to the end of the URL (eg: `https://mysite.com#edit`), and login to start editing your content.
-When you’re finished press save to publish your changes.
+Just add `#edit` to the end of your URL (eg: `https://mysite.com#edit`) and login to start editing your content.
+When you’ve finished press save to publish your changes.
 Remove `#edit` from the URL to exit edit mode.

 <br/>